-How stock photos can affect your brand image – Beware of the visual cliché.
+How stock photos sabotage your brand image – Beware of visual clichés.

 The problem with cheap stock photography, in most cases, is this: It bores people to death.
 The eyes instantly glaze over because the brain’s saying “I’ve seen this a thousand times.
 There’s nothing new or interesting here.”